rotty/tdns-cli/README.md

 # tdns-update

-A dynamic DNS updater and update checker.
+A dynamic DNS updater and update checker, using the mechanism described in RFC 2136.

 Note that `tdns-update` is currently in its initial development phase, and hasn't even been deployed in earnest by its author.
 The usual